fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/New-AzureRemoteAppTemplateImage.md

 ```

 ### -AzureVmImageName
-Specifies the name of an azure_2 virtual machine to use as a template image.
+Specifies the name of an Azure virtual machine to use as a template image.

 ```yaml
 Type: String